Celebrating 40 years of impact

 Scribbling A Way: My Journey Through the Foothills of Scholarship charts Peter Saunders’ journey from his modest childhood on a council estate in post-war Britain through school and university.
 It highlights the events that steered him towards an unplanned but rewarding and successful academic career.

-Download eBook (PDF)
+Download eBook (PDF), opens in a new window

 “The Saunders memoir provides a unique picture of an academic career.
 The reader cannot fail to admire his energy and achievements ...
 He manages to tell his story from childhood to retirement with humour, modesty, generosity to colleagues and friends” (Emeritus Professor Jonathan Bradshaw, CBE FBA, University of York)